rwvx7/destination_driver_matcher/README.md

 ## Usage
 A few scripts have been provided to make running the application easier:
-- `$ ./run_application.sh` runs the application
-- `$ ./run_tests.sh` runs the unit tests associated with the application
+- `$ ./run_tests.sh` runs the unit tests associated with the application.
+- `$ ./run_integration_tests.sh` runs the integration test for the application.
+- `$ ./run_accuracy_tests.sh` runs the accuracy tests to check if output results are the same with brute force approach.

-To run the application manually, Do the following:
+To run the application, do the following:
 1. Activate virtualenv: `$ source acme_env/bin/activate`
 2. To run the unit tests: `$ PYTHONPATH=./destination_driver_matcher pytest`
 3. To run the application: